 Debugging and benchmarking can be heavy topics.
 Frankly, there are a lot of options when it comes to analyzing playbook performance.
 My goal will be to make this as simple as possible.

 Ansible allows you to enable debug logging at a number of levels.
 Most importantly, at both the playbook run level, and the network connection level.
-These will become invaluable with your future troubleshooting efforts.
+Having that info will become invaluable with your future troubleshooting efforts.

 From the Ansible CLI, you can set these as environment variables before running a playbook: